HistoryThis section has been translated automatically.

 EtiopathogenesisThis section has been translated automatically.

-Unexplained, probably infectious allergic vasculitis of small vessels; occasional detection of monoclonal immunoglobulins, most frequently IgA gammopathy (less frequently IgG gammopathy), multiple myeloma, possibly cryoglobulinemia.
+Unexplained, probably "immune-triggered " vasculitis of small vessels; occasional detection of monoclonal immunoglobulins, most commonly in the setting of IgA gammopathy (less commonly IgG gammopathy/multiplemyeloma), possibly also in cryoglobulinemia.

-Associations with infections (e.g. HIV, hepatitis B,hepatitis C, HIV), autoimmune diseases, especially rheumatoid arthritis, as well as Crohn's disease, ulcerative colitis, Wegener's granulomatosis, myelodysplasia have been described.
+Associations with infections (e.g. HIV, hepatitis B,hepatitis C, HIV), with autoimmune diseases, especially rheumatoid arthritis, as well as Crohn 's disease, ulcerative colitis, Wegener's granulomatosis have been described; furthermore with myelodysplasias.
+The occurrence of EED after COVID vaccination has been reported many times (Fiorillo G et al. 2022).

 ManifestationThis section has been translated automatically.